Let Effective Field Theory of Inflation flow: stochastic generation of models with red/blue tensor tilt: Observable predictions for the gravitational-wave sector

-\item Integrate forward in time (i.e. towards smaller values of $N$, the number of e-folds from the end of inflation) until either \begin{itemize} \item[\textit{a.}] the end of inflation, which is either given by the condition $\epsilon = 1$ for the models with $\epsilon > 0$ or, for models with $\epsilon <0$, forced by hand at a reference value $H_{\textrm{end}} < H_{\textrm{max}} = 2.7 \times 10^{- 5} \mpls$ ($95 \%$ CL) (see \citep{Akrami:2018odb}). \item[\textit{b.}] the evolution reaches a late-time fixed-point (only for the case $\epsilon > 0$). \end{itemize} \item If the late-time attractor is reached, evaluate the slow-roll parameters up to the M$^{\textrm{th}}$ order at that point. \item If inflation ends, integrate the Flow Equations backwards in time up to $N_{\star} \simeq 60$ e-folds before the end of inflation, when the observable cosmological perturbations were produced (see \citep{Akrami:2018odb} \citep{Ade:2015lrj} \citep{Planck:2013jfk} \citep{Liddle:2003as} for further details), and calculate the parameters at that point. \item Reject all the models that violate the requirements of the inflationary paradigms or even the laws of fundamental physics.
-For instance, all the models that produce a group velocity for scalar perturbations larger than one are non-causal and hence are rejected, as well as models that have $c \tens > 1$.
+\item Integrate forward in time (i.e. towards smaller values of $N$, the number of e-folds from the end of inflation) until either \begin{itemize} \item[\textit{a.}] the end of inflation, which is either given by the condition $\epsilon = 1$ for the models with $\epsilon > 0$ or, for models with $\epsilon <0$, forced by hand at a reference value $H_{\textrm{end}} < H_{\textrm{max}} = 2.7 \times 10^{- 5} \mpls$ ($95 \%$ CL) (see \citep{Akrami:2018odb}). \item[\textit{b.}] the evolution reaches a late-time fixed-point (only for the case $\epsilon > 0$). \end{itemize} \item If the late-time attractor is reached, evaluate the slow-roll parameters up to the M$^{\textrm{th}}$ order at that point. \item If inflation ends, integrate the Flow Equations backwards in time up to $N_{\star} \simeq 60$ e-folds before the end of inflation, when the observable cosmological perturbations were produced (see \citep{Akrami:2018odb,Ade:2015lrj,Planck:2013jfk,Liddle:2003as} for further details), and calculate the parameters at that point. \item Reject all the models that violate the requirements of the inflationary paradigms or even the laws of fundamental physics.
+For instance, all the models that show ghosts, gradient instabilities or vacuum instabilities are rejected (see Appendix~\ref{AppendixA} for more details).
+Besides, all the models that produce a group velocity for scalar perturbations larger than one are non-causal and hence are rejected, as well as models that have $c \tens > 1$.
 Specifically we impose that the group velocity $v_{g*} \simeq v_{p*}+(2 \beta_0/v_{p*}^3) <1$ (where $v_{p*}^2=(1/2) (\alpha_0+\sqrt{\alpha_0^2+8 \beta_0})$).
-Moreover we have also imposed the condition $v^2_{g*} \gtrsim 4 \times 10^{-4}$ to satisfy the lower bound on the scalar sound speed obtained from the latest {\it Planck} constraints on primordial non-Gaussianity (for more details, also on the various stability conditions, see Appendix~\ref{AppendixA}).\footnote{ Notice that this justify our choice for the range of initial conditions of the parameter $\beta_0 \ \in \ [0,1/32]$ (in the case where $\alpha_0=0$) and of $\alpha_0 \ \in \ [0,1]$ (when $\beta_0=0$), see Eq.~(\ref{initialc}).} We also reject all the models whose evolution do not support at least $N_{\star}$ e-folds. \end{itemize} With the help of this algorithm, we would like to try answering the question: what are the generic predictions of inflationary models encompassed by the EFT framework?
+Moreover we have also imposed the condition $v^2_{g*} \gtrsim 4 \times 10^{-4}$ to satisfy the lower bound on the scalar sound speed obtained from the latest {\it Planck} constraints on primordial non-Gaussianity (for more details, see Appendix~\ref{AppendixA}).\footnote{ Notice that this justify our choice for the range of initial conditions of the parameter $\beta_0 \ \in \ [0,1/32]$ (in the case where $\alpha_0=0$) and of $\alpha_0 \ \in \ [0,1]$ (when $\beta_0=0$), see Eq.~(\ref{initialc}).} We also reject all the models whose evolution do not support at least $N_{\star}$ e-folds. \end{itemize} With the help of this algorithm, we would like to try answering the question: what are the generic predictions of inflationary models encompassed by the EFT framework?
 In order to do this, we adopt a Monte Carlo approach to generate predictions for a large number of models, where each model corresponds to a randomly selected set of initial values for the slow-roll parameters up to second order.
 The initial conditions are chosen in the following ranges, which are related to the typical values of the involved quantities: